Metal Expansion Bellows vs. Packed Expansion Joints

 Two of the most common types of expansion joints are metal expansion bellows (sometimes called packless expansion joints) and packed slip expansion joints.

 Metal expansion bellows: pressure placement

 Metal bellows can either be internally or externally pressurized.
 The type chosen depends on the application and environment of the equipment.
-These models are also sometimes called packless expansion joints, though that title has become somewhat outdated as this design has become more popular.

 Internally pressurized expansion joints

 Internally pressurized expansion bellows are excellent for operations that require frequent inspections of equipment.
 It’s easier to review the condition of internally pressurized expansion joints than their externally pressurized counterparts, Chemical Processing explained.
 Additionally, they’re less expensive, making them a cost-effective option.

 However, there are a few downsides to investing in an internally pressurized expansion joint.
 These designs can’t accommodate large amounts of thermal stress or expansion, particularly when it comes to axial movement.
 Internally pressurized versions tend to “squirm” under too much pressure, or when accommodating high pressure on long bellows.